revival0728/leet-share/README.md

 # LeetShare

-A platform for sharing and showcasing LeetCode problem solutions.
+A website for sharing and showcasing LeetCode problem solutions.

 ## 📁 Project Structure